 Seattle bikeshare history 101

 Seattle’s experience with bikeshares has been mixed.
 The first attempt failed, but recent Seattle bikeshare experiments have proven popular.
-Today, there are thousands of bikes to rent on Seattle streets, and bikeshare companies have expanded into neighboring cities.
+That led to thousands of bikes available to rent on Seattle streets, and bikeshare companies have expanded into neighboring cities.
 Soon, though, Lime will be ending its own bikeshare offering entirely, leaving the future of the service very much up in the air.

 2014-2017: Pronto Cycle Share aka Pronto!